 - In a large heavy-bottomed saucepan, combine the rice with the water and bring to a boil.
 Reduce the heat to low, give it a stir and cover with a tight-fitting lid, cook approx. 45 minutes.
 Turn off the heat, and let the rice stand, still covered, until tender, about 10 -20 minutes.

 - While rice is cooking prepare and cook your greens.
 Roughly chop your nettles and mince your wild onion.
 Place your oil in the frying pan and add your greens.
 Saute on low to medium heat until soft.
 Remove from heat and set aside.

 - Using a rice paddle or flat spoon, stir your rice to fluff and separate the grains.
-Add your greens and mix together thoroughly. *If your rice is crunchy at the end of cooking time, it may be necessary to add 1-2 Tbsp. liquid and cook longer.
+Add rice vinegar and your greens and mix together thoroughly. *If your rice is crunchy at the end of cooking time, it may be necessary to add 1-2 Tbsp. liquid and cook longer.

 - Set aside your rice mixture for two hours.
 This isn’t absolutely necessary but will create better flavour!